openstack-infra/system-config/doc/source/nodepool.rst

 Nodepool
 ########

-Nodepool is a service used by the OpenStack CI team to deploy and manage a pool of devstack images on a cloud server for use in OpenStack project testing.
+Nodepool is a service used by the OpenContrail CI team to deploy and manage a pool of devstack images on a cloud server for use in OpenContrail project testing.

 At a Glance
 ===========